deepal/node/doc/api/async_hooks.md

 * Returns: {AsyncResource} A reference to `asyncResource`.

 Call all `destroy` hooks.
+This should only ever be called once to avoid `destroy` hooks being called multiple times.
+If `requireManualDestroy` is set to `false` (default value), this will be called on garbage collection automatically.

-This should only ever be called once.
-An error will be thrown if it is called more than once.
-This **must** be manually called.
-If the resource is left to be collected by the GC then the `destroy` hooks will never be called.
+If `requireManualDestroy` option is set to `true` when the resource was constructed, this **must** be manually called.
+Otherwise, if the resource is left to be collected by the GC then the `destroy` hooks will never be called.

 #### `asyncResource.asyncId()`